 Among the many reasons to visit Vermont, is for the cheese.
 The “slow food” movement is sweeping the globe.
-Foods, made slowly, by hand and in small batches, like we prepare them at the October Country Inn, have captured the attention of consumers world-wide.
+Foods, made slowly, by hand and in small batches, like we prepare them at the October Country Inn (check us out), have captured the attention of consumers world-wide.
 These products are in demand, and Vermont is at the forefront.

 Today, Vermont supports more farmstead cheesemakers per capita than any other U.S. state and is cited as the emerging epicenter of smaller American artisanal cheese producers.
 Vermont is poised to become to cheese what Napa Valley is to wine.